Cruise Advice For the Best Florence & Pisa Port Day

 Port and Transit Safety

-• Industrial Area: The port is a working harbor, so always stay in designated areas and avoid walking through restricted zones.
+• Industrial Area: The harbor is an active working port, so stay in marked areas and avoid restricted zones.

-• Return Buffer: Since Florence is up to 90 minutes away, delays can happen, so plan to return well before your ship departs.
+• Return Buffer: Since some inland destinations can be up to 90 minutes away, delays are possible, so plan to return well before your ship departs.

-• Authorized Taxis: Use official taxis only, and confirm prices in advance for longer trips.
+• Authorized Taxis: Use official taxis whenever possible, and confirm prices in advance for longer trips.

 • Pickpocket Areas: Busy spots like the Duomo and the Leaning Tower attract crowds, so keep your belongings secure.